pulkitparikh/sexism_classification/README.md

 If you use this code for any research, please cite:

 Pulkit Parikh, Harika Abburi, Pinkesh Badjatiya, Radhika Krishnan, Niyati Chhaya, Manish Gupta, and Vasudeva Varma.
 2019.
 Multi-label Categorization of Accounts of Sexism using a Neural Framework.
-To be published in *Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing (EMNLP)*
+In *Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP)*, pages 1642-1652

+BibTeX:

+@inproceedings{parikh-2019-multi, title={Multi-label Categorization of Accounts of Sexism using a Neural Framework}, author={Parikh, Pulkit and Abburi, Harika and Badjatiya, Pinkesh and Krishnan, Radhika and Chhaya, Niyati and Gupta, Manish and Varma, Vasudeva}, booktitle={Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP)}, pages={1642--1652}, year={2019}}

 Please read our paper for acknowledgments/references pertaining to this code.